peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 ---

-# Avoid Optional as much as possible
+# Avoid using Optional as much as possible

 ```py {2|3-5|6}
 def get_content() -> str | None: